-Actionable solutions has been added to your bookmarks.
+Actionable solutions has been saved

 Analytics preventing fraud, waste, and abuse in benefits programs

 The spread of anti-fraud techniques capable of learning from enterprise-wide data and adapting to changing fraud techniques has generated excitement among executives at corporations and government agencies alike.
 CFO’s can benefit from learning about the wide range of anti-fraud activities.

 Leveraging adaptive enterprise analytics allows a robust and enhanced approach to fraud risk monitoring.
 When done right, it even allows some types of fraud to be prevented before they’re ever committed.
 The article discusses how evidence-based anti-fraud systems allow CFO’s to prevent fraud, waste, and abuse, and how they can be developed into training for all key decision makers.
 The presentation will also showcase the benefits and the efficiencies gained by utilizing the anti-fraud systems.

 Analytic insights can develop stronger compliance rules that can be used to frustrate fraudsters at the pre-payment level, or use creative techniques like soft notices to stop a scheme from continuing.
 In particular, there are at least six anti-fraud activities that can benefit from analytics, while avoiding the trap of creating more work for investigative teams already operating over capacity.